Monday, May 19, 2014

 “Worn out.
 Again,” the Andorian replied.
 “I hate losing patients.
 Hate it, hate it, hate it.”

 Tir’Shaan nodded.
-“None of us like to lose patients, Calista—it is the worst aspect of being a physician, and sadly I’m sure we’ll lose many more before this war is over.”
+“None of us like to lose patients, Calista—it is the worst aspect of being a physician, and sadly, I’m sure we’ll lose many more before this war is over.”

 Calista nodded and sighed.
 “The symbiont fared rather well, all things considered, and is comfortably tucked away in a stasis chamber,” she said.
-“But you know how tenuous that is—we can’t leave Helo in there for long, they can’t handle stasis they way bipeds like us can.
+“But you know how tenuous that is—we can’t leave Helo in there for long, they can’t handle stasis the way bipeds like us can.
 If we could have just put the symbiont and the host in there together…”

 Her voice trailed off and she found her eyes straying toward Murphy again.
 Chastising herself mentally for allowing herself to be distracted, she blinked rapidly and returned her attention to Dr. Tir’Shaan, who was saying,